mayerrobert/jmurmel/murmel-langref.md

                       end-of-file             java.io.EOFException extends IOException
                       reader-error            ReaderError extends IOException
-                                              NOTE: CL's reader-error has two superclasses: stream-error and parse-error
+                                              NOTE: CL's reader-error has two superclasses: stream-error and parse-error if c was a reader-error then both (typep c 'stream-error) and (typep c 'parse-error) are true

 The above is a subset of CLtL2, see "2.
 Data Types" https://www.cs.cmu.edu/Groups/AI/html/cltl/clm/node15.html